model-checking/kani/rfc/src/rfcs/0008-line-coverage.md

 Open questions:
  * Do we want to report line coverage as `COVERED`/`UNCOVERED` or `FULL`/`PARTIAL`/`NONE`?
  * Should we report coverage results and verification results or not?
 Doing both is likely to result in worse performance.
 We have to perform an experimental evaluation with hard benchmarks.
+ * Should we instrument dependencies or not?
+Doing so is likely to result in worse performance.
+We have to perform an experimental evaluation.
  * What should be the final UX for this feature?
 For instance, we could print a coverage summary and generate a report file per harness.
 But it's not clear if individual results are relevant to users, so another possibility is to automatically combine results.
  * What's the most appropriate and well-established output format we can emit?
+ * Determine if there are cases in which coverage information is confusing for users (due to, e.g., constant propagation or other compiler optimizations).
+How can work around such cases?

 Feedback to gather before stabilization:
  * Compare the injection-based approach in this RFC with [Rust's instrument-based code coverage](https://doc.rust-lang.org/rustc/instrument-coverage.html)?
- * Determine if there are cases for which coverage information is confusing for users (due to, e.g., constant propagation or other compiler optimizations).

 ## Future possibilities